GPS Block III: Safety of Life (L5)

 Safety of Life is a civilian-use signal, broadcast on the L5 frequency (1176.45 MHz).
 In 2009, a WAAS satellite sent the initial L5 signal test transmissions.
 SVN-62, the first GPS block IIF satellite, continuously broadcast the L5 signal starting on 28 June 2010.

 As a result of schedule delays to the GPS III control segment, the L5 signal was decoupled from the OCX deployment schedule.
 All satellites capable of transmitting the L5 signal (all GPS satellites launched since May 2010) began broadcasting pre-operational civil navigation (CNAV) messages in April 2014, and in December 2014 the Air Force started transmitting CNAV uploads on a daily basis.
 The L5 signal will be considered fully operational once at least 24 space vehicles are broadcasting the signal, currently projected to happen in 2027.

-As of 26 June 2022, L5 was being broadcast from 17 satellites, up from 12 in February 2020.
+As of 10 July 2023, L5 is being broadcast from 17 satellites, after the removal of the block IIF, SVM-63.